Charlotte Rear-End Car Accident Attorney

 Yes, the negligent driver who crashed into your vehicle from behind or who stopped suddenly will have to pay for any damages that you have suffered.
 However, proving that the other party is at fault often requires help from a Charlotte car accident attorney.

 As we have mentioned, North Carolina is a contributory negligence state, which means recovering damages may be extremely difficult unless you have a compelling legal case against the at-fault party.

-Here at Brown Moore & Associates, PLLC, our lawyers will review your case to determine fault and help you prepare a strong legal claim against the negligent motorist.
+Here at Brown Moore & Associates, PLLC, our Charlotte rear-end car accident attorney will review your case to determine fault and help you prepare a strong legal claim against the negligent motorist.
 Get a free case evaluation by calling at 704-335-1500 (local) or 800-948-0577 (toll-free).